reejosamuel/appletv-nordvpn-webui/README.md

 ### Scrappy Nord VPN Web UI

 Quick hacky solution to route all the traffic from Apple TV to Nord VPN running inside a raspberry pi (or any linux distro) on the same network.
 This routes all the DNS (udp+tcp) queries and traffic to nordvpn when enabled.
 A tiny web-ui to toggle and select vpn country to go along with it.

 When VPN is turned off this simply routes traffic to the internet.

+All the `iptables` routes are in the `connect.sh` and `reset.sh`

 It was first setup to work with google assistant but that turned out to be less fun since you can directly third party services on google assistant without first voice opening the app.